 Basir Ahang

-Basir Ahang is a never-tiring social and human rights activist and a voice for the refugees in Italy and in Europe.
+Basir Ahang is a tireless social and human rights activist and a voice for refugees in Italy and across Europe.

-His works focus on human rights, particularly women’s rights, refugee’s rights and minorities’ rights.
+His work focuses on human rights, particularly women’s, refugees’, and minorities’ rights.

-Based in Italy, with his numerous articles, reportages and photographs he is well-known to many refugees from different nations since he has been advocating their rights and helping them their voice heard by the officials in this country.
+Based in Italy, he is well known to many refugees from different nations for his numerous articles, reportages, and photographs, as he has been advocating for their rights and helping them get their voices heard by officials in this country.

-Before moving to Italy Basir Ahang used the human rights journalism in Afghanistan to report the violations of human rights which put his life in danger there.
+Before moving to Italy, Basir Ahang used human rights journalism in Afghanistan to report the violations of human rights, which put his life in danger there.

-His reports, articles, photographs and documentary films have helped many refugees being heard by the refugee organizations in European level.
+His reports, articles, photographs, and documentary films have helped many refugees be heard by the refugee organizations at the European level.

-He was the first journalist and human rights activist who visited the refugees in Greece and wrote several reports on them that helped hundreds of them get their voice heard by the UNCHR and other refugee organizations.
+He was the first journalist and human rights activist to visit refugees in Greece and write several reports on them, which helped hundreds of them get their voices heard by the UNHCR and other refugee organizations.

 twitter.com/basirahang